 Through the rhythms of times and seasons let us celebrate the mysteries of salvation.

-Let us recall the year’s culmination, the Easter Triduum of the Lord: his last supper, his crucifixion, his burial, and his rising celebrated between the evening of the seventeenth day of April and the evening of the nineteenth day of April, Easter Sunday being on the twentieth day of April.
+Let us recall the year’s culmination, the Easter Triduum of the Lord: his last supper, his crucifixion, his burial, and his rising celebrated between the evening of the second day of April and the evening of the fourth day of April, Easter Sunday being on the fifth day of April.

 Each Easter — as on each Sunday — the Holy Church makes present the great and saving deed by which Christ has for ever conquered sin and death.
 From Easter are reckoned all the days we keep holy.

-Ash Wednesday, the beginning of Lent, will occur on the fifth day of March.
+Ash Wednesday, the beginning of Lent, will occur on the eighteenth day of February.

-The Ascension of the Lord will be commemorated on the twenty-ninth day of May.
+The Ascension of the Lord will be commemorated on the fourteenth day of May.

-Pentecost, joyful conclusion of the season of Easter, will be celebrated on the eighth day of June.
+Pentecost, joyful conclusion of the season of Easter, will be celebrated on the twenty-fourth day of May.

-And, this year the First Sunday of Advent will be on the thirtieth day of November.
+And, this year the First Sunday of Advent will be on the twenty-ninth day of November.